Director of MSCE: Construction Engineering and MSCE: Energy Infrastructure programs

 - Construction Materials Lab

-Dr. Julian Yamaura is a full-time lecturer in Civil and Environmental Engineering at the University of Washington.
+Dr. Julian Yamaura is a full-time Assistant Teaching Professor in Civil and Environmental Engineering at the University of Washington.
 He teaches courses related to construction materials, design and construction of temporary structures, and infrastructure construction means and methods.
 Prior to the UW, Julian has worked for Pavia Systems, Inc., as an engineering consultant assisting with the development and deployment of a construction project inspection technology for public organizations and construction engineering and inspection firms across the country.
 He has also worked for Atkinson Construction as a construction engineer working on large transportation infrastructure projects in Washington.

 Julian’s research focuses on mobile technology systems in construction and their impacts on project management.
 Other interests include heavy civil construction and pavements.